 Name resolve tricks with c-ares

 As should be detailed elsewhere in this book, curl may be built with several different name resolving backends.
-One of those backends is powered by the c-ares library and when curl is built to use c-ares, it gets a few extra superpowers that curl built to use other name resolve backends don't get.
+One of those backends is powered by the c-ares library and when curl is built to use c-ares, it gets a few extra superpowers that curl built to use other name resolve backends do not get.
 Namely, it gains the ability to more specifically instruct what DNS servers to use and how that DNS traffic is using the network.

 --dns-servers, you can specify exactly which DNS server curl should use